Brighton and Dyke Railway: The Dyke Steep-Grade Railway

-In 1897 a "steep-grade" passenger railway operated on the north-facing slope between Poynings and the summit at Devil's Dyke; a hotel and funfair had been opened there.
-The steep grade railway cost £9,000 to build.
+A hotel and funfair had been opened at the summit.
+Although accessible from Brighton, there was only circuitous access from the settlements to the north so, in 1897, a "steep-grade" passenger railway was made on the north-facing slope between Poynings and the summit at Devil's Dyke.
+The steep-grade railway cost £3,400 to build.
+The engineer was, as with the Dyke railway, Charles Blaber.
 Two open-sided cars each carried up to 14 passengers.
-The railway operated by cable traction and the cars were operated on the balanced system by a 25 bhp oil engine.
-The gradient of the 840 ft long 3 ft gauge track varied between 1 in 1.5 and 1 in 2.9.
+The railway was worked by cable traction and the cars operated on the balanced system, driven by a 24 bhp Hornsby oil engine.
+The gradient of the 840 ft-long track increased from 1 in 8 at the bottom, through 1 in 5 in the centre section, to 1 in 2.9 at the top.
 Although initially very popular, the railway did not succeed, and in December 1900 it was put up for sale.
 There were no suitable offers but it lingered on and finally closed in 1908.

-A cableway was built across the Dyke ravine earlier in 1894.
+A cableway, termed an "aerial flight", was built across the Dyke ravine earlier in 1894.
 It was a funicular system, and the terminals were 1,100 feet apart.
 It too was not very successful.
 The usage steadily declined and by around 1909 it was closed down.